zutherb/AppStash/README.md

 ### Ansible

-- You must not know Ansible, but it must be to installed that vagrant be create Visualmachines.
+- You must not know Ansible, but it must be to installed that vagrant be create virtual machines.
 - [Ansible](http://www.ansible.com/) (download, documentation)

+###Run the Cluster

+``
+cd vagrant
+vagrant up
+``

 ###Development